Morrisania, Bronx: History

 Many social problems associated with poverty, from crime to drug addiction, have plagued the area for some time.
 Despite crime declines versus their peaks during the crack and heroin epidemics, violent crime continues to be a serious problem in the community.
 Morrisania has significantly higher drop-out rates and incidents of violence in its schools.
 Other problems in local schools include low test scores and high truancy rates.
 Drug addiction is also a serious problem in the community.
 Due to the lucrative drug trade in the area, many addicts reside in the community.
 Peer pressure among children who come from broken homes contributes to the high rate of usage.
-Many households in the area are headed by a single mother, which contributes to the high poverty rate.
+Many households in the area are headed by single mothers, which contributes to the high poverty rate.
 Single parent homes often have a harder time providing at the same level as two-parent homes.
 Many of the families living in Morrisania have been in poverty for generations.
 The incarceration rate in the area is also very high.
 Morrisania is home to a significant number of inmates currently held in New York state prison and jail facilities.

-After a wave of arson ravaged the low income communities of New York City throughout the 1970s, most of the residential structures in Morrisania were left seriously damaged or destroyed.
-The city began to rehabilitate many formally abandoned tenement style apartment buildings and designate them low income housing beginning in the late 1970s.
+After a wave of arson ravaged the low-income communities of New York City throughout the 1970s, most of the residential structures in Morrisania were left seriously damaged or destroyed.
+The city began to rehabilitate many formally abandoned tenement-style apartment buildings and designate them low-income housing beginning in the late 1970s.
 Also many subsidized attached multi-unit townhouses and newly constructed apartment buildings have been or are being built on vacant lots across the neighborhood.